This is our review of the best telescopic fishing rods in 2021

 - Not strong enough to take on bigger fish

-- Comes with weak fishing line
+- It comes with weak fishing line

 Magreel 24T Telescopic Carbon Fiber Fishing Rod